 Girls!
 I did it!
 I had a successful VBAC, or vaginal birth after C-section.
 I still can’t believe it and have to share my birth story while it’s somewhat fresh in my head.

 As a preface, I’m not a medical professional, so please don’t rely on my story as medical advice, I’m so grateful that my VBAC went perfectly.
+I think online birthing classes were what helped me to prepare.
+For some examples of online classes that are available, you can click here to dive in.
+Classes can walk you through everything from breathing techniques to pain management to help you have an easy delivery.
 However, I know that sometimes it can go a bit wrong, which is why some women have some fears when it comes to pregnancy.
 All I can say to you though is that if you have experienced a birth injury then you need to sort out a labor and delivery injury lawsuit as soon as possible.
 I hope this doesn’t scare you though, but I just think it’s better to be honest and make people aware that sometimes things do happen.
 However, saying that I just know it’s comforting to hear other women’s stories, so I’m going to share mine.
 Plus, a lot of women who follow me on Instagram are at a similar gestational age as me and are asking me for VBAC tips and pointers via direct message, so I know this will be of interest.

 My background is a healthy 29-year-old female with a 2.5-year-old daughter born via emergency C-section with a horizontal scar (low transverse incision).
 You can read that birth story here.
 The basic story is that I came in with a fever and the doctors thought I might have an infection in my placenta.
 The baby’s heart beat was in distress, and there was meconium in my amniotic fluid.
 We wouldn’t be able to get the test results to find out if I had the dangerous infection or not for 24 hours, so it was better safe than sorry for my daughter’s sake to go under the knife.
 I got to see her and touch her face-to-face before she was taken to the NICU and separated from me for about 28 hours.
 It turns out I didn’t have the infection; I believe I had a fever because of something I ate.